VictorHugoAguilar/ticketing-microservices-node-nextjs-react/Readme.md

 - if it does not let you open in the browser due to certificate problems
     - [ ] write thisisunsafe in navigator

+- In the upcoming lecture, we will be adding the ingress-nginx service name and namespace to our axios request.
+    - [ ] kubectl get services -n ingress-nginx

+- Specifying the host
+    - [ ] kubectl get namespace
+    - [ ] kubectl get service -n ingress-nginx
+    - [ ] add in axios the route 'http://ingress-nginx.ingress-nginx.svc.cluster.local'

+    1. The url should have the format `http://<SERVICENAME>.<NAMESPACE>.svc.cluster.local`

+    2. The way to check existing namespaces is `kubectl get namespace`

+    3. The way to check servicenames inside a namespace is `kubectl get services -n <NAMESPACE>`